|

 Red Bridge Cafe Paju

-If you are into hikes, there are a few nice trails in the nearby ASEAN Recreational Forest; you should stock up on water and some snacks since there are no places to shop along the route.
+If you like hiking, there are a few nice trails in the nearby ASEAN Recreational Forest.
+Since there are no places to shop along the route, you should stock up on water and some snacks.

 Suwon and Hwaseong Fortress

-About 30 km south of Seoul, it’s the city of Suwon.
-It is linked to the capital by train, so it is easy and convenient to get there.
+The city of Suwon is about 30 km south of Seoul.
+It is linked to the capital by train, making it easy and convenient to get there.

-The main tourist attraction is Hwaseong Fortress or Suwon Hwaseong, a UNESCO World Heritage site.
-The fortress’ wall surrounds Suwon’s center, and once it encircled the entire city.
-Walking around its walls and the wooded areas around it can take your mind away from the hustle and bustle of the 21st century.
-Today’s visitors can admire the impressive fortress’s several gates and sentry towers.
+The main tourist attraction is the Hwaseong Fortress, or Suwon Hwaseong, a UNESCO World Heritage site.
+The fortress’ wall surrounds Suwon’s center and once encircled the entire city.

 Circa 3km from Hwaseong, one can visit Hyowon Park and Wolhwawon, the Chinese Garden.
-Imagine a beautiful garden with a small lake, wooden pavilions, and many flowers and greenery; it is the place Chinese fairytale princesses would live in.
+Imagine a beautiful garden with a small lake, wooden pavilions, flowers, and greenery.
+It is where Chinese fairytale princesses would live.

-Suwon is famous for its special Korean BBQ called the Suwon Galbi – make sure you try it while you are there.
+Suwon is famous for its special Korean BBQ, the Suwon Galbi—make sure you try it while you’re there.

 Incheon

-Given that it hosts South Korea’s largest international airport, you probably passed by the city of Incheon on your way in.
-However, Incheon has several interesting points of interest which you could visit during a day trip from Seoul.
+Given that it hosts South Korea’s largest international airport, you probably passed by Incheon on your way in.

-As the first city to open up to foreigners during the final years of Korea’s Joseon dynasty, Incheon became a cosmopolitan port in the late 19th century.
+As the first city to open up to foreigners, Incheon became a cosmopolitan port in the late 19th century.
 Unsurprisingly, its multicultural heritage is still visible today.

-Incheon hosts the only official china town in South Korea.
-Since we lived in Hong Kong before moving to Seoul, Incheon China Town was among our first destinations; we were not disappointed.
+Incheon is the only official Chinatown in South Korea.
+Since we lived in Hong Kong before moving to Seoul, Incheon was among our first destinations; we were not disappointed.

-The main entrance is through a paifang, an 11-meters-high Chinese-style gateway, opening into a colorful array of unmistakenly Chinese-inspired architecture.
-But, interestingly, it also contains a Japanese-inspired area, including a specific Arched Gate.
+The main entrance is through a paifang, an 11-meter-high Chinese-style gateway, opening into a colorful array of unmistakenly Chinese-inspired architecture.
+But, it also contains a Japanese-inspired area, including a specific Arched Gate.

 Incheon restaurants South Korea